monarch-initiative/ELDER/README.md

 1. Averaging each Disease into an Embedding space, by averaging the corresponding HP terms-embeddings given by curateGPT using known HPOA data.
 There is different models to take. 'text-embedding-3-small', 'text-embedding-3-large', and 'text-embedding-ada-002'.
 The current repo uses ada-002, currently I am implementing data from large.
 Large is the most promissing, by now and pushes the accuracy by 5% on average.

-3. Clustering each Disease into their relevant organ systems and average all HP terms in one organ system, to get a relevant representation of each organ_system inside a disease        represented by the set of HP terms that cover this organ system.
-If HP terms do not cover all organ systems this vector will be multiplied by the embedding of the organ system * -1 for the whole length of the vector.

 4. Weighting the embeddings by the frequency of each phenotype observed in the `phenotype.hpoa` file from the Jax Lab.